Zapopan: Policy

-As in the rest of the municipalities in Mexico, Zapopan is governed by a municipal president who holds executive power for three consecutive years; this position is held, from 2015 to 2018, by Pablo Lemus of the [Citizen Movement Party].
-Legislative power rests with the [cabildo], occupied by persons elected by the municipal president when he seizes power.
+As in the rest of the municipalities in Mexico, Zapopan is governed by a municipal president elected for a three-year term, and this position was held—from 2015 to 2018—by Pablo Lemus of the Citizen Movement Party.
+Legislative power rests with the cabildo, occupied by persons elected by the municipal president when he seizes power.

 The municipality is divided into three Federal Electoral Districts of Mexico, for the purpose of electing city representatives in federal legislative power.
 These districts are the IV, VI and X of the state of Jalisco.

-Zapopan's [City Hall] is responsible for providing the public services of localities within the municipality: drinking water, drainage, street lighting, public safety, traffic regulation, maintenance of parks, gardens and cemeteries and urban planning.
+Zapopan's City Hall is responsible for providing the public services of localities within the municipality: drinking water, drainage, street lighting, public safety, traffic regulation, maintenance of parks, gardens and cemeteries and urban planning.
 They participate in [public education], rescue and emergency services, environmental protection and the maintenance of parks and historical monuments.
 They also have the power to collect property taxes and other payments, although it can get more funds from the Jalisco State Government and Mexico's Federal Government Policy.